Frojd/Wagtail-Pipit/{{cookiecutter.project_name}}/README.md

 ### pdb in Docker

 To use pdb you need to start the container with service-ports exposed instead of docker-compose up.
-This will create a container called `<project_prefix>_web_run_1`
+This will create a container called `<project_prefix>_python_run_1`

 ```
-docker-compose run --rm --service-ports web
+docker-compose run --rm --service-ports python
 ```